The Beurling and Malliavin Theorem in Several Dimensions: Preliminaries

 For a function $f \in L^2(\mathbb R^d),$ by $\mathrm{spec}(f)$ we mean the spectrum of ${f}$\, i.e. the support of its Fourier transform, which in turn is defined for functions $f\in L^1(\mathbb R^d)$ and $\xi\in \mathbb R^d$ by with the usual extension via Plancherel's theorem and continuity to $L^2(\mathbb R^d)$.
 Note that the spectrum of a function in $L^2(\mathbb R^d)$ is defined up to a set of Lebesgue measure zero.
 Let us also remark that here, the term ``not identically zero'' means ``not zero almost everywhere''.
 We shall further sometimes write just ``nonzero'' for brevity.

-We shall need several classical results from the theory of Bessel functions.
+We are going to use several classical results from the theory of Bessel functions.
 Recall (see~\cite{graf}, Appendix B) that for an index $\alpha>-1/2$ the corresponding Bessel function of the first kind admits the following integral representation, called the Poisson representation

 valid for all nonnegative $y$.
 We use this representation as a definition of Bessel functions of the first kind within this range of $\alpha$ and $y$.
 Here, $\Gamma$ stands for the gamma function.

 Note that in the case when $\alpha$ is a half-integer, a well known Lord Rayleigh's formula reads